Sunday, February 7, 2010

 Would Haredim Make Good Terrorists?
 Some Thoughts on Radical Religious and Violent (Part II)

-It occurred to me that this argument, that successful terrorist organizations require agents with high defection constants and this is best accomplished by recruiting candidates with long histories of service to the group's social welfare network even before they became terrorists, would explain why certain terrorist and counter terrorist strategies used in television shows might not work in practice.
+It occurred to me that this argument, that successful terrorist organizations require agents with high defection constraints and this is best accomplished by recruiting candidates with long histories of service to the group's social welfare network even before they became terrorists, would explain why certain terrorist and counter-terrorism strategies used in television shows might not work in practice.
 In season two of 24, one of the major twists is the revelation that the point man in a plot by Islamic terrorists to use a nuclear device over Los Angeles is a blond haired blue eyed American female raised as a Protestant and whose family is unaware that she converted to Islam let alone has become an Islamic terrorist.
 If I were running a terrorist organization and had the good fortune to come into possession of a nuclear bomb (supplied by a conservative cabal looking to push the United States into a war with specific unnamed Muslim countries), would I be willing to trust this bomb to an American woman who was not raised in the system and has not even made the sacrifice of coming out to her family about her extremist beliefs?
 This would undermine the anti-profiling premise of this sequence of episodes.
-Certainly if the government is looking for Middle-Eastern men I could recruit an all American white female, but do I have any that I can trust?
+Certainly, if the government is looking for Middle-Eastern men I could recruit an all American white female, but do I have any that I can trust?
 If terrorists are dependent on people from very specific backgrounds then they would be vulnerable to profiling.

 On the flip side, the show MI-5 (a British version of 24) has an episode devoted to a project designed to undermine Islamic terrorist cells in England by getting active members to turn and then agree to attempt to turn other members.
 The story focuses on the recruitment of a black convert to Islam by using his ex-girlfriend from his pre-Muslim days to get to him.
 If real life terrorist groups behave like Berman assumes they do then it is unlikely that they would ever allow a black convert to be in a position of serious responsibility where he could turn on the group.
 On the flip side, if I were a terrorist mastermind, I would look at the MI-5 episode as an excellent example of why I do not want to trust converts, no matter how sincere they sound and instead stick to people who have come up through the system.

-Ultimately there is both a liberal and a conservative side to Berman's argument.
+Ultimately, there is both a liberal and a conservative side to Berman's argument.
 On the conservative side, he demolishes the common apologetic argument for groups like Hamas that they are primarily a social service network that only incidentally also maintains a militant wing.
 From Berman's perspective, it is precisely this social service network that is the foundation for terrorist activity so no separation can be made.
 This though also has a liberal face as Berman argues that counter-terrorism, instead of a military approach, should be focusing precisely on these social services by offering alternatives.

-To step away from terrorism, this book is primary about the economics of religion, particularly of the Haredi system, which is the inspiration for Berman's more general ideas.
+To step away from terrorism, this book is primarily about the economics of religion, particularly of the Haredi system, which is the inspiration for Berman's more general ideas.
 This book could be read as a study of the Haredi system, sidestepping any concerns about terrorism.
-Personally I find Berman's study of Haredim to be a useful refutation of the sort of Haredi apologetics offered by Jonathan Rosenblum.
+Personally, I find Berman's study of Haredim to be a useful refutation of the sort of Haredi apologetics offered by Jonathan Rosenblum.
 Barring spectacular individuals, the Haredi yeshiva system is not useful as an alternative to secular college in preparation for competing in the job market.
 As Berman notes:

 Israeli secular education in the 1990s had a return of 9.4 percent, a pretty good investment (a little higher than the U.S. return).
 Ultra-Orthodox education, on the other hand, was a terrible investment, at 1.8 percent.
 In other words, for every year in yeshiva a student was forgoing a permanent raise of about 7.6 percent, which they could have realized by spending that same year in a secular school. (pg.
 73)